Abar23/CSE5542/Projects/02viewing/README.txt

 IMPORTANT NOTE: I created my project in Visual Studios, please let me know if your machine has troubles running the code.
 I included a "Screen Recording" folder that has a video file that shows me running the program from a windows built executable.
+Added "Release" folder that contains a "build" folder that has a runnable windows executable.